 Get on board and buckle up, because the horns going up and down throughout the song bring out the best of funk fun and the highest of funk energies to be embraced.
 Once again, mentioned on this list, The Red Hot Chili Peppers are credited for borrowing a track.
 The Red Hot Chili Peppers released Roller Coaster in 1996 as a single.

-This funk track from 1968, lead by a straight and steady rock beat, makes it easy to get up and move your feet.
+This funk song from 1968, lead by a straight and steady rock beat, makes it easy to get up and move your feet.
 A fun and overall exciting track with many sounds coming from different directions over the course of the song.

 A little slower than many funk songs on this list, but a song with a strong message and groove to move to.